The Greek Criminal Code establishes the following offences:

-Unprovoked insult by action is defined in the same terms as insult, however in this case the offence must be committed through action and not have been provoked.
+Unprovoked insult by action (Criminal Code Art.
+361a): This offence is defined in the same terms as insult, however in this case the act must be committed through action and not have been provoked.
 This offence is punishable by imprisonment of up to three months or a fine.
 If two or more persons committed the act jointly, the punishment imposed shall be at least six months in prison.

-Defamation is as claiming or disseminating before a third party facts about another person that may harm that person’s honour or reputation.
+Defamation (Criminal Code Art.
+362): Defamation is defined as claiming or disseminating before a third party facts about another person that may harm that person’s honour or reputation.
 It is punishable with up to two years in prison or a fine, or both.

-Slander is defined as defamation in which the information was false and the perpetrator knew it to be false.
+Slander (Criminal Code Art.
+363): Slander is defined as defamation in which the information was false and the perpetrator knew it to be false.
 This offence is punishable with imprisonment of at least three months or a fine.
-In addition, the offender may lose the political rights described in §63 of the Criminal Code.
+In addition, the offender may lose certain political rights described under Art.
+63 of the Criminal Code.

-Defamation or a corporation is defined as claiming or disseminating facts about a corporation (S.A.) relevant to its business, financial situation, general activities, or the persons who run and manage it in a way that might damage the public’s confidence in the company and generally to corporations.
+Defamation or a corporation (Criminal Code Art.
+364): This offence is defined as claiming or disseminating facts about a corporation (S.A.) relevant to its business, financial situation, general activities, or the persons who run and manage it in a way that might damage the public’s confidence in the company and generally to corporations.
 This offence is punishable with up to one year in prison or a fine.
 However, if the perpetrator knew that the facts claimed were false, the punishment shall be imprisonment only.

 Additionally, Art.
 369 provides that the provision of the Criminal Code (Art.
 229) that punishes false accusation – the filing of a suit or the lodging of a false accusation of a criminal action with the authorities with the intent to cause prosecution of a person, punishable with up to one year in prison – can also be applied in connection with Arts.
 361-365.
 This offence is punishable with a minimum of one year in prison.